zchatt/ASAP-SpatialTranscriptomics/README.md

 4. Run the script using an R environment or an integrated development environment (IDE).

 5. Review the generated results and output files for further analysis.

+## Xenograft
+These scripts identify Visium human probes (v2.0) that are capable of quantifying mouse transcripts from the mouse tissue of Xenografts run on the Visium 10X human array.

+The probe set "Visium_Human_mouseapplicable_Transcriptome_Probe_Set_v2.0_GRCh38-2023-A.csv" can be passed to "spaceranger count" function.

 ### License
 This project is licensed under the MIT License.